jiahao-0204/b16-lab-code-master/logbook.md

 - BallDrawable() is the constructor of this class
 - draw() calls the function in Figure to draw in figure.
 - display() calls the update() function in figure to update the drawing.

+# Task 21: Compute and display the energy of the spring-mass system.

+**What happens to the energy as the simulation progresses?
+Why?**
+- initially my implementation was incorrect.
+I used 1/2 instead of 1.0/2.0 when calculating kinetic energy as well as end position, this results in an fluctuating total energy (since kinetic is zero due to 1/2), and the mass is bouncing higher and higher (since end position formula is incorrect )
+- after fixing this issue, the total energy accounting for the mass and the spring remains constant, when set damping equals to zero. for non-zero damping in the spring, the total energy keeps decreasing?

+**Now set the damping factor of the spring to zero.
+What happens now to the energy?
+Is this result correct?
+If not, what may be the problem?**
+- answered above.